apartmentlist/coding-challenges/karel_concierge_ii/README.md

 operations: NNN
 ```

-Where the `tokens: ...` line matches this output exactly.
+Where the `tokens: ...` line matches this output.
 The final location and
 direction are unimportant.

 ### Submission Guide